garystafford/amazon-nova-canvas-prompting-assistant/README.md

 - Image Aspect Ratio: Confirms the image is within the maximum aspect ratio limit
 - Image Dimensions: Confirms the image is within the minimum and maximum pixel width and height limits
 - Image Display and Saving: Generate, display, and save up to five images per request
+- Logging: Log all request parameters and generated image names for future reference

 ## Image Samples